corda/corda-docs-portal/content/en/platform/corda/5.2/application-networks/upgrading/_index.md

 # Upgrading an Application Network

-After an administrator [upgrades a Corda cluster from 5.0 to 5.1]({{< relref "../../deploying-operating/deployment/upgrading/_index.md" >}}), you should upgrade the member {{< tooltip >}}CPIs{{< /tooltip >}} of your application network.
+If an administrator [re-registers the MGM]({{< relref "../creating/mgm/reregister.md" >}}) or [upgrades a Corda cluster from 5.0 to 5.1]({{< relref "../../deploying-operating/deployment/upgrading/_index.md" >}}), you should upgrade the member {{< tooltip >}}CPIs{{< /tooltip >}} of your application network.
 The `MemberInfo` platform version is set at member registration time and so upgrading members ensures that this value reflects the current version.
-Upgrading members enables the correct implementation of the following:
+Upgrading members enables the following:

+* Members see the latest `MemberInfo` of the MGM.
 * The MGM can make decisions about members based on their platform version.
-For example, excluding them from the network if they do not upgrade.
+For example, the MGM can exclude a member from the network if they do not upgrade.
 * Platform gating logic may be based on platform version.
 * Ledger system flows can block transactions on members that are not on the current platform version.